vonbarown/PantryApp/README.md

 ## Pantry

 _Pantry is a [React Native app](https://reactnative.dev/) application that allows users to record all the items that they have purchased.
-Upon purchase, users are able to scan the item's barcode to add them to their own virtual pantry.._
+Upon purchase, users are able to scan the item's barcode to add them to their own virtual pantry._

 # Team